-Students learn the aesthetics and technical aspects of good visual and sound design to effectively communicate messages in digital distribution platforms.
-Hands-on projects help students to develop concepts, to shoot video, and to capture audio effectively, editing both using industry accepted software, and to manage post-production workflow and distribution.
+In this course, students learn the aesthetics and technical aspects of creating quality visuals and sound designs to effectively communicate messages in a variety of digital distribution platforms.
+Hands-on projects help students develop concepts, shoot video, capture audio effectively, and edit all of these elements using current industry software.
+Students also learn to manage post-production workflows and distribution.